ndf-zz/asfv1/README.md

    - 15 bit delay addresses in ADDR_PTR are left-aligned 8 bits,
-     they can be accessed using the real value 0->0.9999 or directly by multiplying the desired delay address by 256.
+     they can be accessed using the real value 0->0.9999 or directly by multiplying the desired integer delay address by 256.

 Example: